hortongn/accp-cheatsheet/README.md

 -  It continuously **monitors** and **records** your <ins>AWS resource configurations</ins> and allows you to automate the evaluation of recorded configurations against desired configurations.
 -  It can be used to **keep track** of configuration changes on AWS resources, *keeping multiple date-stamped* versions in a reviewable history.
 -  It can be used to **retrieve configuration** changes made to AWS resources causing *operational issues*.
+- *identify the resources modified and who made the changes*
+- *rules enable governance by comparing configurations against baselines*
+- *get the configutration changes made that caused an operational issue*

 ### AWS Shared Responsibility Model
 - AWS is responsible for:
 	- Software: Compute, storage, database, networking **infrastructures**.